Power spectrum and diffusion of the Amari neural field: Introduction

 \section{Introduction}

 Neural field theory is the set of models of brain organization and function in which the interaction of billions of neurons is treated as a continuum \cite{review-bressloff,book-nft}.
-It were Wilson and Cowan \cite{wilson}, Nunez \cite{nunez}, and Amari \cite{amari} in the 1970s who provided the formulations for neural field models that are in common use today \cite{book-nft}.
-Recently, Buice and Cowan \cite{buice1} have shown that the stochastic version of the Wilson-Cowan neural field theory \cite{buice2} exibits a $1/\omega^2$ power-law in the power spectrum.
-This result is consistent with the scaling laws found in measurements of electroencephalography (EEG) \cite{eeg1}.
-Clearly, EEG spectra of intact functional brains are quite complex, showing very prominent resonances (alpha, beta, etc) beyond the $1/\omega^2$ shoulder \cite{eeg2}.
-Modelling these resonances is one of the central issue of theoretical neuroscience \cite{robinson}.
+It was Wilson and Cowan \cite{wilson}, Nunez \cite{nunez}, and Amari \cite{amari} in the 1970s who provided the formulations for neural field models that are in common use today \cite{book-nft}.

-In this paper we show that the $1/\omega^2$ power law is quite easily recovered by analyzing the power spectrum of the most used formulation of neural field activity: the deterministic Amari's equation \cite{amari}, which describes the local activity of a population of neurons in a single-layer.
+In this paper we analyze one of the most used formulations of neural field activity: The deterministic Amari's equation \cite{amari}, which describes the local activity of a population of neurons in a single-layer.
 We linearize the Amari equation and Fourier-transform it from the space-time domain to the wavevector-freqency domain.
-In this way we obtain an elegant analytical solution of the equation and, in particular, we determine the power spectrum of the neural field in the case of a istantaneous and localized external stimulus.
+In this way we obtain an elegant analytical solution of the equation and, in particular, we determine the power spectrum of the neural field in the case of an instantaneous and localized external stimulus.
 In the regime of large frequency we show that the power spectrum scales as $1/\omega^2$, which is indeeed a direct consequence of the exponential decay in the time domain.
+The same $1/\omega^2$ law has been obtained \cite{buice1,buice2} investigating the stochastic version of the Wilson-Cowan neural field theory \cite{buice2}.
+This result is also consistent with the scaling laws found in measurements of electroencephalography (EEG) \cite{eeg1}.
+Clearly, EEG spectra of intact functional brains are quite complex, showing very prominent resonances (alpha, beta, etc) beyond the $1/\omega^2$ shoulder~\cite{eeg2}.
+Modelling these resonances is one of the central issue of theoretical neuroscience \cite{robinson}.

-In addition, we find that for small wavenumbers the Fourier antitransform of the linearized Amari equation gives a diffusion equation, which is thus reliable for large wavelengths.
+In addition, in this paper we find that for small wavenumbers the Fourier antitransform of the linearized Amari equation gives a diffusion equation, which is thus reliable for large wavelengths.
 Finally, we investigate some consequences of nonlinearity in the Amari equation.
-For large wavelengths and weak nonlinearity we deduce a reaction-diffusion equation and its associated neural action functional.
+For large wavelengths and weak nonlinearity we deduce a reaction-diffusion equation and discuss some of its spatially uniform solutions.
+We show that this diffusion equation can be obtained by extremizing a neural action functional by introducing a dual neural field.
+This action functional is very similar to a neural action recently obtained \cite{buice2} within a stochastic extension of the Wilson-Cowan model.

-\section{Amari equation}
+\section{Amari Equation}